EPFL-IC/ic-people-website/README.md

 https://epfl-ic.github.io/examples/version-minimal.html

 ### 4.3.
 Without template
-It’s possible to request an empty page for you to import your content.
+It’s possible to request a blank page for you to import your content.
 We do however strongly encourage the use of one of the templates at your disposal which incorporates EPFL visual identity elements.

 ## 5. Rules for publication
 Use of this hosting service is permitted to the extent that it is consistent with the EPFL and applicable laws.